dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 ## Application Activation and Aircraft Binding in China

- For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.
+ For DJI SDK mobile applications used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

- If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.
+ If an application is not activated, the aircraft will not bind (if required).
+Or if a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled and flight will be limited to a zone of 100m diameter and 30m height to ensure that the aircraft stays within line of sight.

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

 ## Implementing the DUXDefaultLayoutViewcontroller

-After you finish the steps above, let's try to implement the standard DJI Go UIs and functionalities using DJI UX SDK with very few steps.
+After you finish the steps above, let's try to implement standard DJI Go UIs and functionalities with DJI's UX SDK functionalities, by just going through a very few simple steps.

 #### Working on the Storyboard

-Now, let's open the `UXSDKDemo.xcworkspace` file in Xcode and delete the **ViewController** class which is created by Xcode by default.
-Then create a new file, choose the "Cocoa Touch Class" template and choose **UIViewController** as its subclass, name it as "DefaultLayoutViewController".
+Open the `UXSDKDemo.xcworkspace` file in Xcode and delete the **ViewController** class created by Xcode by default.
+Then create a new file, choose the "Cocoa Touch Class" template, choose **UIViewController** as its subclass and name it "DefaultLayoutViewController".

 Once you finish the steps above, let's open the "Main.storyboard".
 Set the existing View Controller's "Class" value as **DefaultLayoutViewController** as shown below: